What to Do After Being Injured in a Bicycle Accident

 We cannot overstate the importance of getting a good helmet if you are an avid cyclist.
 If you have an accident, the helmet could be the main reason you can avoid a serious head injury.

-When searching for a bike helmet, the CDC recommends looking for something that features the Consumer Product Safety Commission’s label.
+When searching for a bike helmet, look for something that features the Consumer Product Safety Commission’s label.
 Bike helmets with that label have met federal safety standards, so you can feel confident about wearing them.

 Take Your Bike to the Shop Regularly